pointnetwork/pointnetwork/api/sockets/README.md

 Where `subscribeContractEvent` is the command type for subscribing to Smart Contract events and the `params` contains an object with the keys `contract` that specifies the contract name and `event` that specifies the name of the event to subscribe to.

-For example, to subscribe to the `ProductSoldEvent` in the `Store` Smart Contract of the `store.z` app, you would issue the folling command to the already connected websocket (via `ws://store.z`):
+For example, to subscribe to the `ProductSoldEvent` in the `Store` Smart Contract of the `store.z` app, you would issue the following command to the already connected websocket (via `ws://store.z`):

 ```
 { type: 'subscribeContractEvent',